top of page

 Oblique View:

-• Natural dorsal hump created
+• Natural dorsal hump visible

 Side profile before and after comparison of rhinoplasty.
 Pre-surgery view on the left, post-surgery view on the right, showing corrected nasal tip projection and balanced nasolabial angle.